Professional Communication

 With QuickOPC, you can create OPC client applications that allow the selection of OPC data (OPC browsing) to their end users.
 The OPC browsing controls provide interactive viewing and selection features that can be combined with other controls on the form to achieve the desired functionality.

-You can simply drag on of the provided browsing control components from the Toolbox, optionally configure its properties, and it will automatically perform the OPC discovery and browsing, show results, and allow your users to select the OPC data they need.
+You can simply drag on of the provided browsing control components from the Visual Studio Toolbox, optionally configure its properties, and it will automatically perform the OPC discovery and browsing, show results, and allow your users to select the OPC data they need.

-Browsing controls support OPC Data Access, OPC Alarms&Events, and OPC Unified Architecture.
+Browsing controls support OPC Unified ArchitectureOPC Data Access and OPC Alarms&Events.
 The functionality of the controls is some respect similar to the browsing dialogs.
 Unlike with the dialogs, you have full freedom in creating your own visual appearance and behavior of the form, in case that the standard browsing dialog is not enough, or when you need closer integration with other parts of your application.

 Control Features